japickering/react-i18next/README.md

 ### Running the app

-Clone this repository into a dev folder and cd into it.
+Clone this repository into your working dev folder.

 Install npm dependencies
 `npm i`